 From 2017-10-05: “In a First, Gene Therapy Halts a Fatal Brain Disease“:

-- This is a report on a human trial, not an available therapy.
+- This is a report on a human trial, not an approved therapy.

 - Defect-free stem cells are injected into the bone marrow.
 After a year or so, new cells make it to the brain, differentiate as glial cells, and help protect the existing neurons (which remain with the defect).
 This sounds like a slower (slow motion, really), less risky alternative to brain injections (ICBI).